Acetyld/expo-foreground-actions/README.md

 But from my experience, you can safely run a foreground task for 30 seconds on both platforms.
 But... remember doing a location tracking in background is not the goal of this library, this is because IOS only has 30 seconds on average, there are better alternatives for this like using a WorkManager or a GTaskScheduler

+If you want to use this package please look at the [Example](https://github.com/Acetyld/expo-foreground-actions/tree/main/example)

 ---
 ## 📦 Features